FAForever/wiki-pages/teams/matchmaker-team/game-mechanics.md

 ## Navigational layers

-One of the most visible game mechanics is how units behave as they traverse the terrain.
+One of the most visible game mechanics is how units behave as you order them around.
 Mobile units are almost naturally limited by the terrain.
-This almost requires no explanation, but there are some subtleties.
-Let's start with a quick overview of the five available navigational layers:
+This almost requires no explanation, but there are some subtleties that you can take into account as you design a map.
+First a quick overview of the five available navigational layers:

 - Air units can go everywhere, but may behave poorly when it encounters extremely steep terrain.
 - Land units can only traverse land that is not too steep.